mbland/elistman/README.md

       1. Looking up the IP addresses of the hosts returned by the reverse lookup.
       1. Confirming at least one reverse lookup host IP address matches a mail host IP address.
-   1. If it fails validation, return the `INVALID` page.
+   1. If it fails validation, return the `INVALID_REQUEST_PATH`.
 1. Look for an existing DynamoDB record for the email address.
-   1. If it exists and `SubscriberStatus` is `Verified`, return the `ALREADY_SUBSCRIBED` page.
+   1. If it exists, return the `VERIFY_LINK_SENT_PATH` for `Pending` subscribers and `ALREADY_SUBSCRIBED_PATH` for `Verified` subscribers.
 1. Generate a UID.
-1. Write a DynamoDB record containing the email address, the UID, a timestamp, and with `SubscriberStatus` set to `Unverified`.
+1. Write a DynamoDB record containing the email address, the UID, a timestamp, and with `SubscriberStatus` set to `Pending`.
 1. Generate a verification link using the email address and UID.
 1. Send the verification link to the email address.
-   1. If the mail bounces or fails to send, return the `INVALID` page.
+   1. If the mail bounces or fails to send, return the `INVALID_REQUEST_PATH`.
-1. Return the `CONFIRM` page.
+1. Return the `VERIFY_LINK_SENT_PATH`.

 ### Responding to a subscriber verification link

 1. An HTTP request from the API Gateway comes in, containing a subscriber's email address and UID.
 1. Check whether there is a record for the email address in DynamoDB.
-   1. If not, return the `NOT_FOUND` page.
+   1. If not, return the `NOT_SUBSCRIBED_PATH`.
 1. Check whether the UID matches that from the DynamoDB record.
-   1. If not, return the `NOT_FOUND` page.
+   1. If not, return the `NOT_SUBSCRIBED_PATH`.
+1. If the subscriber's status is `Verified`, return the `ALREADY_SUBSCRIBED_PATH`.
 1. Set the `SubscriberStatus` of the record to `Verified`.
-1. Return the `SUBSCRIBED` page.
+1. Return the `SUBSCRIBED_PATH`.

 ### Responding to an unsubscribe request

 1. Either an HTTP Request from the API Gateway or a mailto: event from SES comes in, containing a subscriber's email address and UID.
 1. Check whether there is a record for the email address in DynamoDB.
-   1. If not, return the `NOT_FOUND` page.
+   1. If not, return the `NOT_SUBSCRIBED_PATH`.
 1. Check whether the UID matches that from the DynamoDB record.
-   1. If not, return the `NOT_FOUND` page.
+   1. If not, return the `NOT_SUBSCRIBED_PATH`.
 1. Delete the DynamoDB record for the email address.
 1. If the request was an HTTP Request:
    1. If it uses the `POST` method, and the data contains `List-Unsubscribe=One-Click`, return [HTTP 204 No Content][].
-   1. Otherwise return the `UNSUBSCRIBED` page.
+   1. Otherwise return the `UNSUBSCRIBED_PATH` page.

 ### Expiring unused subscriber verification links

-1. Retrieve all existing DynamoDB records.
-1. Delete any `Unverified` records exceeding the timeout (1h).
+[DynamoDB's Time To Live feature][] will eventually remove expired pending subscriber records after 24 hours.

+## Unimplemented/possible future features

+### Send rate throttling

+- [Managing your Amazon SES sending limits][]
+- [Errors related to the sending quotas for your Amazon SES account][]
+- [How to handle a "Throttling – Maximum sending rate exceeded" error][]
+- [How to Automatically Prevent Email Throttling when Reaching Concurrency Limit][]

+### Automated End-to-End tests

+This is something I _really_ want to pull off, but without blocking the first release.

+Here is what I anticipate the implementation will involve (beyond some of the existing cases in [bin/smoke-test.sh](./bin/smoke-test.sh)):

+#### Setup

+- Create a new random test username.
+- Create a S3 bucket for the emails received by the random test user.
+- Create a receipt rule for the active rule set on the domain to send emails to the new random test username to the S3 bucket.
+  - Add the random test username to the recipient conditions.
+  - Add an action to write to the S3 bucket
+- Bring up a CloudFormation/Serverless Application Model stack defining these resources.

+#### Execution

+For each permutation described below:

+- Send a request to subscribe the valid random username.
+- Read the S3 bucket to get the validation URL.
+- Request the validation URL.
+- Form an unsubscribe request (either URL or mailto) from the validation URL.

+#### Permutations

+- Subscribe via urlencoded params, unsubscribe via urlencoded params
+- Subscribe via form-data, unsubscribe via form-data params
+- Subscribe via urlencoded params, unsubscribe via email
+- Try to resubscribe to expect an `ALREADY_SUBSCRIBED_PATH` response.
+- Modify the UID in the verification URL to expect an `INVALID_REQUEST_PATH` response.

+#### Teardown

+- Tear down the stack, which will:
+  - Tear down the receipt rules
+  - Tear down the test bucket

 ## Open Source License